uxboy/SQL-through-backend-server/README.md

-# uning SQL in node project
+# Using SQL in node project